 Nick has appeared as a soloist with the Adelaide, Queensland, Melbourne and Sydney Symphony Orchestras and as a guest artist with many of the nation’s leading chamber music groups including the Acacia Quartet, Omega Ensemble and the Sydney Camerata Quartet and has performed with the Australian World Orchestra and Australian Opera and Ballet Orchestra.

-Recent career highlights include performing at the Sydney Festival’s Symphony in the Domain as a soloist with the Sydney Symphony Orchestra in front of an estimated audience of 50,000, touring regional NSW with them and performing at the World Saxophone Congress (Scotland) with Continuum Sax and renown Dutch ensemble The Four Baritone, touring to Singapore with The Australian World Orchestra and completing a number of recordings and broadcasts for ABC Classic FM and Fine Music 102.5.
+Recent career highlights include performing at the Sydney Festival’s Symphony in the Domain as a soloist with the Sydney Symphony Orchestra in front of an estimated audience of 50,000, touring regional NSW with the SSO and performing at the World Saxophone Congress (Scotland) with Continuum Sax and renowned Dutch ensemble The Four Baritones, touring to Singapore with The Australian World Orchestra and completing a number of recordings and broadcasts for ABC Classic FM and Fine Music 102.5.
 In 2014 Nick released his debut solo album Between Worlds and undertook a national tour.